Last updated: June 22, 2021

 SOCIAL SECURITY ADMINISTRATION (SSA)

-- The Social Security office remains closed to the public.
+- Social Security offices remain closed to the public.
 They are only handling phone calls at this number 1-844-587-1390, for the indefinite future.
-View the SSA’s most recent press release here.
+View the SSA’s most recent information here.

 INTERNAL REVENUE SERVICE (IRS)

 - General Information about Coronavirus Tax Relief and Econmic Impact Payments

 - View general information about the first and second rounds of stimulus payments here.

 - Press release about the third round of economic impact payments.

 - "Get My Payment Tool"- An online tool that allows you to verify that the IRS has:

 - 2020 Recovery Rebate Credit - If you didn't get a first and second Economic Impact Payment or got less than the full amount, you may be eligible to claim the 2020 Recovery Rebate Credit and must file a 2020 tax return even if you don’t usually file a tax return.
 You can still file after the tax deadline.

 DETERMINING YOUR ELIGIBILITY AS AN EMPLOYEE